 We don't do the whole test with the intradermals because if you do have severe allergies to something, it could put you at risk for a reaction.
 So, we do the prick test first to minimize the amount of intradermals.
 This reduces the risk for a reaction.

 Not used as often is an allergy blood test.
 We draw blood and then send it to a lab to check for allergen specific antibodies in your blood.
 Since this can change day to day, an allergy blood test isn’t quite as thorough as the skin test.
 This is why we typically only offer allergy skin testing at Texas Sinus & Snoring.

 Are you done suffering from seasonal allergies?
-Simply fill out the form below and we'll reach out to you to schedule an allergy testing appointment.
+Looking for allergy testing Houston?
+Simply fill out the form below and we'll reach out to you to schedule an appointment.

 Houston Allergy Season

-The allergy season starts with tree pollen in January and extends in Houston to September because of our local areas short winter season.
-The common tree pollen producers in Houston include Cedar, Box Elder, Elm, Pine, Oak, Ash, Hackberry, Pecan, and Cedar Elm.
+The allergy season starts with tree pollen in January.
+Because of Houston's short winter season, it extends into September .
+The common tree pollen producers in Houston include: Cedar, Box Elder, Elm, Pine, Oak, Ash, Hackberry, Pecan, and Cedar Elm.

-The final allergy season of the year is ragweed which starts in mid-August and extends until the cool weather sets in.
+Ragweed is the final allergy season of the year.
+It starts in mid-August and extends until the cool weather sets in.